This post is also available in: Dutch

 Pre Rup and East Mebon

 Pre Rup is another very impressive temple.
 East Mebon looks quite similar to Pre Rup, and are often referred to as the Twin Temples.
-These two can be easily visited after each other.
+These two can be easily visited in a short time span as they are located close to each other.
 Both were build in the 10th century, and are called mountain temples, which resemble a pyramid with steps you can climb.
 King Rajendravarman built both temples and it is said that East Mebon was built in honor of his parents.

 Both temples are big in size, and the heat makes it exhausting to climb to the top.
 But, yes, it’s worth it.

-Also, it is still worth it to visit both temples, as they are not 100% identical.
+Also, it’s still worth it to visit both Pre Rup and East Mebon, as they are not 100% identical.
 Some differences include that the material of the bricks of Pre Rub light up in the late afternoon, and East Mebon has elephants in the first and second tiers.

 It was built by King Jayavarman VII.
 It is claimed that it is dedicated to one of his teachers, but this is only speculation.
 The most unique feature is the huge tree that completely took over a part of the temple.